Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 ## Foreground Service

 - A foreground service performs some operation that is noticeable to the user.
-- For example, we can use a foreground service to play an audio track a notification must be displayed to the user.
+- For example, we can use a foreground service to play an audio track a notification must be displayed to the user and displaying notification is a must.

 ## Background Service

 - A background service performs an operation that isn’t directly noticed by the user.
+- For example, while sending some images over Whatsapp, Whatsapp compresses the image file to reduce the size.
+- This above mentioned task is done in background and the user have no idea about what is going in the background.
 - In Android API level 26 and above, there are restrictions to using background services and it is recommended to use WorkManager in these cases.

 ## Started Service / Unbound Service